fastrgv/hbox/README.md

 	* 10..15 triggers the single priority hbox1 "baseline" option for the above 6 methods [not for normal use].

 * (5) [integer] TimeoutSec
+* (6) OutputFileName

-EG: hbox5 games/Sladkey.sok 22 6.5 1 sladkey22.txt
+EG: hbox5 games/Sladkey.sok 22 6.5 1 600 sladkey22.txt

-indicates using no more than 6.5 Gb of memory and the efficient! solution method AND to write the output to a file in the current directory named "sladkey22.txt". !But note that the solutions are not always efficient.
+indicates using no more than 6.5 Gb of memory and the efficient! solution method, a timeout of 600 seconds, AND to write the output to a file in the current directory named "sladkey22.txt". !But note that the solutions are not always efficient.
 This name merely refers to certain algorithmic choices within the solver which generally tend to produce solutions with fewer moves.

 EG: hbox5 games/Sladkey.sok 22